0xch4z/styled-queries/README.md

   </Div>
 )
 ```
-<h2>Query Helpers ✅</h2>
+<h2>Query helpers ✅</h2>

-As you can see, the API provides `xOnly` query-helpers for all breakpoints automatically, even for ones you inject with your configuration.
+As you can see, the API provides `[size]Only` query-helpers for all breakpoints automatically, even for ones you inject with your configuration.
 These are calculated dynamically by getting the difference of each breakpoint's respecitve width.

 ```js
 const XxlOnlyBanner = styled`